marcelmbn/acqm/README.md

 # AcQM

 For the parameterization of the EEQ model for the full actinide series, we created a set of actinide structures called AcQM.
-In total, the set contains 1283 actinide complexes.
+In total, the set contains 1283 realistic actinide complexes with coordination numbers ranging from 4 to 10 and 1254 small mindless complexes with coordination numbers ranging from 1 to 8.

 ### Contents